35+ Decadent Chocolate Cake Recipes

 Guinness Chocolate Cake

 This might just be the most decadently delicious Guinness chocolate cake recipe a St. Patrick’s Day celebration has ever seen.
+If nothing else, it serves as further proof that Guinness and chocolate are a match made in dessert heaven.
 As impressive as it may look and taste, this is a surprisingly easy cake to prepare.
 We opted for a bundt in developing this Guinness chocolate cake keeps in order to keep it simple to make and to ensure a perfectly moist final product.
 Guinness stout in the cake better makes for an added layer of rich chocolatey depth, while two boozy glazes—an Irish cream chocolate glaze and an Irish whiskey drizzle—really take this chocolate bundt cake to the next level.

 Slow Cooker Chocolate Lava Cake